-Here is the list of 50+ Gmail advanced search operators with specific examples and some extra search tips for Gmail.
+Here is the list of 50+ Gmail search operators with specific examples and some extra search tips for Gmail.

 Gmail search operators are special commands that let you refine and filter your Gmail search results.
 Thanks to them, you can easily find a specific email or group of emails you are looking for.